camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/09-the-job-executor.html.md

 This section explains which context variables and functions are available when evaluating priority expressions.
 For some general documentation on this, see the corresponding [documentation section](ref:#process-engine-expression-language-variables-and-functions-available-inside-expression-language).

-All prioritry expressions are evaluated in the context of an existing execution.
+All priority expressions are evaluated in the context of an existing execution.
 This means that variable `execution` is implicitly defined as well as all of the execution's variables by their name.

 The only exceptions are the priority of jobs which lead to the instantiation of a new process instance.
 Examples: